Republic of Korea (South Korea)

-- In August 2019, Trade, Tourism and Investment Minister Simon Birmingham travelled to Seoul and met with ROK Trade Minister Yoo Myung-hee, and members of the Australian business community in the ROK.
+- In August 2019, then-Trade, Tourism and Investment Minister Simon Birmingham travelled to Seoul and met with then-ROK Trade Minister Yoo Myung-hee, and members of the Australian business community in the ROK.

 - In February 2019, Senator Anne Ruston visited the ROK in her capacity as Minister for International Development and the Pacific.

 - Prime Minister Scott Morrison met with President Moon Jae-in in Papua New Guinea on 17 November 2018 during APEC.

 - Foreign Minister Payne met with then-Foreign Minister Kang at the MIKTA Foreign Ministers' meeting on 27 September 2018 in New York.

 - Then-Foreign Affairs Minister Julie Bishop and then-Defence Minister Marise Payne met their respective counterparts, then-Foreign Minister Kang Kyung-wha and then-National Defense Minister Song Young-moo during the third Foreign and Defence Ministers' 2+2 Meeting in Seoul on 13 October 2017.

 - Then-Minister for Finance, Senator Mathias Cormann visited Seoul from 11-13 October 2017 and held bilateral meetings with government and business leaders, including then-Trade Minister, Dr Joo Hyunghwan, and the Chairman of the Korean Financial Services Commission.